Last Updated on August 7, 2022 by Danielle McDonald

 - 8-person household: $64,850

-This is similar to one of the First-Time Homebuyer Assistance Programs for 2022 in Alaska.
+This is similar to one of the First-Time Homebuyer Assistance Programs in Alaska.

 Mobile County, Alabama acknowledges that even those who can afford monthly mortgage payments don’t always have the money to pay a down payment on a new home.
 Therefore, Mobile County Down Payment Assistance Program was created to help people out of this renter’s trap.